-UC Irvine’s Summer Surgery Program is primarily located at UC Irvine Medical Center in Orange; however, two days of each session are dedicated to patient simulation and hands-on workshops at the Medical Education Building on the UC Irvine Main Campus in Irvine.
+UC Irvine’s Summer Surgery Program is primarily located at UC Irvine Medical Center in Orange; however, one day of each session is dedicated to patient simulation and hands-on workshops at the Medical Education Building on the UC Irvine Main Campus in Irvine.

 A typical day will begin at 7:00am with breakfast and a meet-n-greet with various UCI Attending Surgeons.
 This is an informal introduction to all different fields of medicine, and gives our students one-on-one time for open dialog with some of our world renowned physicians.

 Afterward, the Anatomy Dissection Course will be held in the Surgical Education Laboratory.
 Our summer surgeons will learn anatomy just like a surgeon.
 Summer Surgeons will get an unmatched experience in hands-on dissection of a fetal pig with overhead lights and surgical instruments as they participate in lectures taught by medical students and distinguished faculty.

 After Anatomy lessons, half of the Summer Surgeons will join medical students to observe live surgical cases in the UC Irvine Douglas Hospital surgical suites; the other half will begin surgical skills training in hands-on workshops at our state of the art Surgical Education Center.
 In these surgical skills workshops, every Summer Surgeon will learn open, laparoscopic, and robotic surgical techniques on the same equipment our very own physicians and residents train on.
 Additionally, our summer surgeons will learn and master suturing and knot tying techniques.
 After lunch, the two groups switch.

 Lunch is provided every day during which table top discussions take place which give our Summer Surgeons insight about: